inframandemo/2048-docker/README.md

 Hosted on GitHub Pages: https://agrawpri.github.io/2048-docker/    fh

-This is a dockerized version of the 2048 game cloned from https://github.com/gabrielecirulli/2048.         vcv fdf
+This is a dockerized version of the 2048 game cloned from https://github.com/gabrielecirulli/2048.         vcv fdffdfd

 # Local developmentvbbfg